Johnny Winter: Self Titled Album (1969)

 Present Time

-Today almost 40 years later, I reflected about this while recovering from my ridiculous dirt bike incident over a week ago… Reminiscing, I went downstairs into my gym closet.
-After a moment, I pulled out my personal copy of Johnny Winter’s 1969 LP.
-It had been a while since I listened to it, so I put the album on my turntable and converted it to digital.
-I then get the sound of the vinyl with the convenience of MP3.
-It helps get my creative mind in motion… I started a mild walk on the treadmill, did some stretching and listened once again as I got swept away in one of my many reflective vinyl moments.
+Today over 40 years later, I reflect about this while recovering from my ridiculous dirt bike incident over a week ago… Reminiscing, I went downstairs into my home office/gym and found Johnny’s 1969 release… I started a mild walk on the treadmill, did some stretching and listened once again as I got swept away in one of my many reflective moments.

 Johnny Winter